nllz/IRTF-HRPC/draft-terminology.md

 # Terminology and power at the IETF

-The primary function of the IETF is to publish documents that are "readable, clear, consistent, and reasonably uniform" and one function of the RFC Editor is to "\[c\]orrect larger content/clarity issues; flag any unclear passages for author review {{RFC7322}}.
+The primary function of the IETF is to publish documents that are "readable, clear, consistent, and reasonably uniform" and one function of the RFC Editor is to "\[c\]orrect larger content/clarity issues; flag any unclear passages for author review" {{RFC7322}}.
 Given the importance of communication at the IETF, it is worth considering the effects of terminology that has been identified as oppressive, racist and sexist.
 Furthermore, we argue that certain obviously oppressive terms be avoided and suggest alternatives.
 These sets of terms are "master-slave" and "white-blacklist" for their racist and race-based meanings.
-Since the IETF is dedicated to a 'culture of open participation and diverse collabotation' {{RFC7704}}, terms that can create a hostile work environment should be avoided.
+Since the IETF is dedicated to a "culture of open participation and diverse collaboration" {{RFC7704}}, terms that can create a hostile work environment should be avoided.

 According to the work of scholar Heather Brodie Graves from 1993, "one goal of the application of rhetorical theory in the technical communication classroom is to assess the appropriateness of particular terms and to evaluate whether these terms will facilitate or hinder the readers’ understanding of the technical material" {{BrodieGravesGraves}}.
 This implies that in order to effectively communicate the content of RFCs to all readers, it is important for Authors to consider the kinds of terms or language conventions that may inadvertently get in the way of effective communication.
 She continues, "complex and subtle configurations of sexist, racist, or ethnocentric language use in technical documents can derail or interfere with readers’ ability and desire to comprehend and follow important information."